 Important: Once you switch to private, returning to public insurance is very difficult.
 Choose carefully.

-Understanding German taxes is essential for freelancers.
-Here's what you'll pay:
+Here's what you'll actually pay:

-Income Tax (Einkommensteuer)
+Income tax (Einkommensteuer)

-German income tax is progressive:
+Income tax is progressive:

 - EUR 0 - 11,604: 0% (tax-free allowance)